WGOT-LP

-WGOT-LP (100.1 FM) is a low power FM radio station that broadcast from Gainesville, Florida, United States.
+WGOT-LP (100.1 FM) is a low power FM radio station that broadcasts from Gainesville, Florida, United States.
 WGOT-LP is operated as a community radio station by the Civic Media Center, a non-profit library in Gainesville.
 WGOT airs progressive talk from 5-10 am and Noon-3 including Thom Hartmann and Democracy Now twice daily.
 Music shows, ranging from bluegrass to drum and bass, play all other times.
-Volunteers are always sought, on air and off air, as are financial contributions through Patreon and PayPal or by mail.

 History

 The Civic Media Center first applied for a permit for a low-power FM station in 2001.
 The construction permit for WGOT-LP was granted in May 2005.

 WGOT-LP originally broadcast on 94.7 MHz, sharing this frequency with WVFP-LP, owned by the Faith Presbyterian Church, and WGLJ-LP, owned by the Calvary Church Gainesville.
 The frequency was previously used by Free Radio Gainesville, a pirate radio station.

 In January 2012, the station began streaming its audio online.
 Streaming was terminated due to copyright issues in October 2015.